RishiGupta12/SerialPundit/BUILD_GUIDE.md

 1. Install CDT plugin from here https://eclipse.org/cdt/downloads.php Help->Install New Software

-   Then in "Work with" field, pull down the drop-down menu and select "Kepler - http://download.eclipse.org/releases/kepler" (or juno for Eclipse 4.2; or helios for Eclipse 3.7).
+   Then in "Work with" field, pull down the drop-down menu and select Luna - http://download.eclipse.org/releases/luna/ (or kepler or juno for Eclipse 4.2; or helios for Eclipse 3.7).

    In "Name" box, expand "Programming Language" node and Check "C/C++ Development Tools" -> "Next"-> "Next".
    Accept the license agreement and then click "Finish" button.